celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

 - Memory: 8 GB RAM
 - CPU: Quad core 3GHz (64-bit)
 - Disk: 256 GB of SSD storage
-- Network: 1 GB input/output dual Ethernet
+- Network: At least 1 GB input/output dual Ethernet

 It is recommended to run the validator node in an environment that facilitates a 24/7 execution.
 Deployments in a top-tier datacenter facilitates the security and better uptimes.